 Bachelor of Science, Business Administration, Franciscan University

-Greg is a proud destroyer of hunger problems in Southwestern PA as a long-time member of the Pittsburgh Area Foodbank.
-As a member of the finance committee, he helps to ensure that the foodbank stays funded for years to come.
+Greg is a proud destroyer of hunger problems and is a long-time member of the Pittsburgh Area Foodbank.
+As a member of the finance committee, he works to ensure that the foodbank is funded for years to come.
 Greg lives in Mount Lebanon with his wife and daughter.
 Occasionally, he will sneak off to Siesta Key to enjoy the warm weather and sit on the beach.

-Bachelor of Arts, New York University, Summa Cum Laude
+Bachelor of Arts, New York University, Magna Cum Laude

-Oliver is an avid reader, pretend chef and music lover.
+Oliver is an avid reader, amateur chef and music lover.
 He enjoys travelling with his wife and two boys, relaxing on beaches, exploring cities and diving into new, local cultures.